Rafael Nadal: 2008: Channel Slam, Olympic singles gold, world No. 1

 At the US Open, Nadal was the top seed for the first time at a major.
 He lost in the semi-finals to Andy Murray.
 Nadal helped Spain defeat the United States in the Davis Cup semi-finals.
 At the Madrid Masters, Nadal lost in the semi-finals to Gilles Simon.
 He ended the year-end No. 1, making him the first Spaniard to finish the year No. 1 in the Open Era.
 At the Paris Masters, Nadal withdrew from his quarterfinal because of a knee injury and ended his season.

 2009: Australian Open and Davis Cup titles

-At Qatar Open, Nadal lost in the quarterfinals to Gaël Monfils.
-He won the doubles with Marc López, beating No. 1-ranked Daniel Nestor and Nenad Zimonjić in the final.
-At the Australian Open, Nadal won his first five matches without dropping a set, before beating Fernando Verdasco in the semis in the fifth-longest match in Australian Open history (5 hours 14 minutes).
+At the Qatar Open, Nadal lost in the quarterfinals to Gaël Monfils.
+He won the doubles with Marc López.
+At the Australian Open, Nadal beat Fernando Verdasco in the semis in the fifth-longest match in Australian Open history (5 hours 14 minutes).
 Nadal beat Federer in a five-set final (their first meeting in a hard-court major) to win his first hard-court major singles title, and was the first Spaniard to win the Australian Open.